Top 10 Medical Billing Errors and How to Spot Them

 5. Incorrect Quantity

 How to spot it: Track your medications, therapy sessions, and hospital days.
 Compare these records with your bill's quantities.
+For PT, ask how many minutes of timed services you received and check it against the billed units.

 6. Canceled Services or Procedures